franco148/artist-service-api/README.md

         - Most common genres and tags associated with each artist.
     - Use the data stored in the database to perform these comparisons.

+3. **Retrieve an artist's discography sorted by release year**
+    - Retrieve artist's discography from database

 ## Installation

 ### Prerequisites